 Use of Cast/Characters: Gates had this episode off.
 Levar has exactly one line, and it’s from off-screen.
 Picard has a quite a bit to do this episode.
-He handles another delicate situation with solid confidence, and gives Maxwell about as much slack as humanly possible.
+He handles another delicate situation with solid confidence, makes a couple of tough decisions and gives Maxwell about as much slack as humanly possible.
 How he handles Maxwell when they first meet in his ready room is a good scene.
 Riker, Troi, Data, Worf, they don’t have much to do at all.
 Colm Meaney does a good job and we learn a lot more about his background, which is nice.
 Not a lot is asked of him dramatically here though.
 Rosalind Chao plays Keiko, and she’s fine.
 Marc Alaimo plays Gul Macet, and does a good job.
 Good enough, in fact, that he’ll be tapped to play Gul Dukat all through DS9.

 Blu Ray Version: In this episode the Cardassian ship fires pink disruptor beams, as opposed to the amber color we see in every subsequent appearance.
 On one hand it’s true to the episode to keep it pink, on the other they could’ve changed it to amber to more fit continuity.
 There are also several minor deleted scenes.
 The first one is just an extended version of the scene where Picard is consulting with his officers about how to treat the Cardassians while on board.
 Not much there.
 The second takes place right before O’Brien beams the Cardassians on board, it’s just as couple of lines from Riker, not much.
 The third is when O’Brien and Keiko are having dinner, and is another extended scene, almost nothing as well.
 A fourth scene is right after Picard tells Worf to transmit the shield prefix codes of the Phoenix to the Cardassians.
 It’s just a couple of more lines, nickel-and-diming us.
 A fifth scene is right after Maxwell beams on board, and there’s a bit of a staring contest between him and Gul Macet.
 The sixth and final scene right afterward, when Picard and Maxwell meet.
 Again, just another line or two.
 IMO none of them are worth seeing.

 Nitpicks: The Cardassian makeup looks good, but those dorky helmets and lobster-like uniforms don’t do them any favors.
 Given how often they appear later on I wish the staff had put more thought into the starship design, it doesn’t impress.
-In fact, how is it that we had much of a war with them at all, if we can essentially take them out at will?
+In fact, how is it that we had much of a war with them at all if we can essentially take them out at will?
 Poor O’Brien.
 He used to be Maxwell’s former tactical officer, in the TNG pilot he was at Ops on the bridge, and now he’s reduced to being a transporter chief.
 His career is headed the wrong way!

 Overall Impression: This episode is good, but could have been better.
 As an adult I want to see some of the combat that gets referred to, instead of some 80’s video-game like display.
 It would have done a better of job carrying the emotional impact of what Maxwell was doing.
 Even when the Cardassians are attacking the Enterprise we get to see two shots, total.
-There are some good points, though: the characterizations from O’Brien and Maxwell are nice, the introduction of some new villains.
+There are some good points, though: the characterizations from O’Brien and Maxwell are nice, and the introduction of some new villains.
 The Cardassians are legitimate potential adversaries even if they are a bit under-powered, and they’re not written as two-dimensional.
 Another is the theme of this episode, which resonates with a previous one, The Hunted, about what happens to soldiers when the war is over.
 In this one a Starfleet captain can’t let the war go and almost starts another one as a result.
 In fact it’s this theme I like most about the episode.
 I rate this episode 3 out of 5 stars.

 Behind the Scenes/Trivia: This is where we meet the Cardassians for the first time.
 The audience must have responded well to them, because they are encountered later in the series and are the main adversaries throughout Deep Space 9.
 They are at their least powerful here, easily dispatched by Federation starships.
 When we meet them later they will have somehow gotten a boost, as their ships are more formidable.
 The name of the song O’Brien sings is The Minstrel Boy, which goes back to 1798.
 This is also the first time we see a Nebula-class starship, in this case the Phoenix.